 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-December 19th is the feast day of two saints, the patrician Roman woman Aglaida and her male slave Boniface, who lived in the fourth century.
-(Another Boniface, who lived in sixth-century Italy, is commemorated on this same day.)
+The Church remembers two saints, the patrician Roman woman Aglaida and her male slave Boniface, who lived in the fourth century.

 Aglaida and her slave lived together as lovers.
 He was known as a genial person, willing to help anyone in need, but he was often drunk.
 She, the daughter of a Roman senator, had been raised with a strong attachment to luxury and ease and was accustomed to having her own way.
 As pagans, they had little use for the morality of the Christian faith.

 But Aglaida began to have pangs of conscience about the life she shared with Boniface.
 She had heard about Christians, who were said to live admirable lives, and she had also heard that some people kept relics of Christian martyrs in their homes as a way of helping themselves to become more virtuous.
 She sent Boniface, with some companion slaves and supplied with gold, to the area east of Rome where Christians were suffering terrible persecution, and instructed him to bring back relics.

 Though ready to do as his mistress wished, Boniface couldn't help joking about the whole enterprise.
 He said lightly to Aglaida, "Suppose I cannot find any martyrs or relics, and instead I bring back my own martyred body to you.
 Will you honor me as a saint?"